PiPs: a Kernel-based Optimization Scheme for Analyzing Non-Stationary 1D Signals: Experiments

 \section{Experiments}

-In this section, we provide numerical examples to demonstrate the performance of NOP\footnote{Code to be appear in \url{https://github.com/david-dunson}.}, especially in the case of super-resolution and adaptive time-frequency analysis.
-LS problems in all examples are solved by Adam~\cite{goodfellow2016deep} aiming at better local minimizers.
-We choose degree-$1$(or degree-$2$ when specified) polynomials to approximate local amplitude and phase functions in these LS problems.
-The hyperparameters of NOP are set as follows: noise level $\sigma = 10^{-0.8}$, $\alpha^{\text{SE}}=2\times 10^{3} $, and $\beta^{\text{SE}} = 1$.
+In this section, we provide numerical examples to demonstrate the performance of PiPs\footnote{Code is available on \url{https://github.com/JierenXu/PiPs}.}, especially in the case of super-resolution and adaptive time-frequency analysis.
+Optimization problems in all examples are solved by Adam~\cite{goodfellow2016deep} aiming at better local minimizers.
+We choose degree-$1$ (or degree-$2$ when specified) polynomials to approximate local amplitude and phase functions in these optimization problems.
+The hyperparameters of PiPs are set as follows: noise level $\sigma = 10^{-0.8}$, $\alpha^{\text{SE}}=2\times 10^{3} $, and $\beta^{\text{SE}} = 1$.
 In the local patch analysis, we generate signal patches such that each patch contains approximately $3$ to $10$ periods.
-In the tests for super-resolution, we repeat the same test with $10$ noise realizations for the purpose of using the expectation and variance of estimation error to measure the performance of different algorithms. $\Delta \omega$ and $\Delta \phi$ denote the point-wise estimation error.
+In the tests for super-resolution, we repeat the same test with $10$ noise realizations to use the expectation and variance of estimation error to measure the performance of different algorithms. $\Delta \omega$ and $\Delta \phi$ denote the point-wise estimation error.
+We also created a set of oscillation patterns with non-trigonometic shapes to facilitate testing.
+Whenever appeared, we refer